stellalauro97-stack/Eating-Nature/README.md

 Lauro et al. (2026), Eating Nature: Revealing the Ecological Cost of Food Trade through a Global Biodiversity-Risk Footprint.

 **Repository contents**

 Biodiversity_Footprint.R
 R script to compute Biodiversity Risk for 176 countries and 184 commodities over the period 2005–2022.

-commodities.xlsx
-List of commodities included in the analysis and their corresponding crop types.
-Crop type is used to merge commodity data with characterization factors from LC-IMPACT.

-CFs_land_use_average.xlsx
-Characterization factors for land-use stress (average values) from LC-IMPACT v1.3 (Verones et al., 2020).

 **Input and output data**

 Due to file size and licensing constraints, input and output datasets are archived on Zenodo:

 Deforestation Footprint data